higorae/pgconsole/README.md

 ================================

-./gradlew bootRun
+./gradlew pgconsole:bootRun

 If you want use a postgres database, you should override the default H2 profile with the argument " -Dspring.profiles.active=postgres", futhermore you need provide your credentials at src/main/resources/application-postgres.properties

-./gradlew bootRun -Dspring.profiles.active=postgres
+./gradlew pgconsole:bootRun -Dspring.profiles.active=postgres